datapartnership/datapartnership.github.io/content/updates/one-stop-shop-for-mobility-data-introducing-the-mobile-location-data-inventory.md

 • [**Movement Range**](https://dataforgood.fb.com/tools/movement-range-maps/) comprises two metrics: [Change in Movement and Stay Put](https://research.fb.com/blog/2020/06/protecting-privacy-in-facebook-mobility-data-during-the-covid-19-response/).
 The Change in Movement metric is an estimate of the number of the people who are “moving”, i.e., the average number of level 16 [Bing tiles](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system) (0.6km by 0.6km) that a user was present in during an entire day versus a pre-pandemic baseline.
 The Stay Put metric estimates the opposite – the number of people who are staying home, i.e., percent of users that were present in only one level 16 Bing tile for at least 3 different hours on a given day.
 The [COVID-19 Mobility Data Network](https://www.covid19mobility.org/) provides a visualization of these [publicly available maps](https://data.humdata.org/dataset/movement-range-maps) for 14 countries.

-• **Colocation Maps** presents the probability of a co-location event between users from different admin level 3 regions, predicting the rate at which people in particular towns and cities where COVID-19 cases exist and interconnect with groups of people in other places.
+• **Colocation Maps** present the probability of a co-location event between users from different admin level 3 regions, predicting the rate at which people in particular towns and cities where COVID-19 cases exist and interconnect with groups of people in other places.

 • **Travel Patterns** examine international travel patterns of Facebook users (who have opted into sharing location data on their mobile app), comparing users’ movement across long distances between countries, especially via air and train travel.
 The counts of travel patterns are updated daily.
 These maps can be used to understand the economic impact and recovery of the travel and tourism industries.

 • **Social Connectedness Index** looks at the relative probability of friendship ties between admin level 3 or 2 or 1 region, globally.
 This metric may be used as a covariate layer for [predictive models for the spread of the disease](https://www.theguardian.com/world/2020/apr/14/facebook-friendships-can-help-predict-covid-19-spread-study-finds).

-Although these datasets are available globally, there is a limitation of Facebook penetration.

 #### **Location Data and Mobility Insights**